StevenZambito/minesweeper/README.md

 ## Assignment Overview:

-For this assignment, the goal was to communicate with a back-end API server to create the user-interface for a [Minesweeper][1] clone.
+For this assignment, I communicated with a back-end API server to create the user-interface for a [Minesweeper][1] clone.

 [1]: https://en.wikipedia.org/wiki/Minesweeper_(video_game)